wrightmk/Hangouts-server/README.md

 # Hangouts Server (In Progress)

-Is a mobile application for travellers and those new in town to make new friends through friendly, casual hangouts.
+A mobile application for travellers and those new in town to make new friends through friendly, casual hangouts.
 Users are able to create a profile and then choose to either join an existing hangout or organize their own.

 ## Tech